thegetty/cultural-heritage-mass-atrocities/content/part_5.md/27_hassner.md

 ---
-title: Protecting Cultural Heritage on the Battlefield: The Hard Case of Religion
+title: "Protecting Cultural Heritage on the Battlefield: The Hard Case of Religion"
-short_title: Protecting Cultural Heritage on the Battlefield
+short_title: "Protecting Cultural Heritage on the Battlefield"
 label: 27.
 weight: 52
 type: essay